 The seven towers of Red Sands were placed approximately six miles off Minster, Isle of Sheppey in the Thames Estuary, over the period July 23rd to September 3rd 1943.
 The forts were designed to house various gun installations to combat the twin threats of enemy aircraft and E-boats (fast warships).

-The forts were not a popular posting and were abandoned wholesale by the military at the end of the war after which ownership became a matter of opinion as they were generally considered to be situated in international waters and not subject to any particular mainland jurisdiction. [link, map]
+The forts were not a popular posting and were abandoned wholesale by the military at the end of the war after which ownership became a matter of opinion as they were generally considered to be situated in international waters and not subject to any particular mainland jurisdiction. [link, map]2.
+No Man's Land Fort, UK

 No Man's Land Fort was a fort built in the Solent as part of the Palmerston Forts.
 It is 2.2 km (1.37 mi) off the coast of the Isle of Wight and built between the years 1867 and 1880 to protect Portsmouth.
 It was built for a cost of £462,500, which if adjusted for inflation is equivalent to £43,391,356 ($67,783,806) at 2010 prices.

 No Man's Land Fort has been used as a luxury home/hospitality centre for high-paying guests - due to the privacy it offers - with an indoor swimming pool and two helipads.
 In July 2004, Legionella bacteria found in the hotel's water system forced its closure.
-The Fort was put up for sale in 2005 and again in 2007, but the company collapsed. [link, map]
+The Fort was put up for sale in 2005 and again in 2007, but the company collapsed. [link, map]3.
+Fort Jefferson, Florida, USA

 Fort Jefferson is an unincorporated community and abandoned sea fort in Monroe County, Florida, United States.
 It is located on Garden Key in the lower Florida Keys within the Dry Tortugas National Park, about 70 miles (110 km) west of the island of Key West.
 Fort Jefferson is a massive but unfinished fortress.
 It is the largest masonry structure in the Western Hemisphere, and is composed of over 16 million bricks.
 Construction began in 1846 and lasted for 30 years.

 Fort Jefferson was built to protect one of the most strategic deepwater anchorages in North America.
-By fortifying this spacious harbor, the United States maintained an important “advance post” for ships patrolling the Gulf of Mexico and the Straits of Florida. [link1, link2, map]
+By fortifying this spacious harbor, the United States maintained an important “advance post” for ships patrolling the Gulf of Mexico and the Straits of Florida. [link1, link2, map]4.
+HM Fort Roughs (Principality of Sealand), UK

 HM Fort Roughs was one of several World War II installations that were designed by Guy Maunsell and known collectively as Maunsell Sea Forts, and its purpose was to guard the port of Harwich, Essex.
 The naval fort is situated on Rough Sands, a sandbar located approximately six miles from the coast of Suffolk and eight miles from the coast of Essex.
 It is today the self-proclaimed and unrecognised state, the Principality of Sealand.

 Fort Roughs was constructed in 1942.
 It comprised a floating pontoon base with a superstructure of two hollow towers joined by a deck upon which other structures could be added.
 The pontoon was reinforced concrete measuring 168 by 88 feet (51 by 27 m).
 The fort was topped by a gun deck, an upper deck and a central tower unit which housed the radar equipment.
-The twin towers were divided into seven floors that provided dining and sleeping accommodation and storage areas for generators and munitions. [link, map]
+The twin towers were divided into seven floors that provided dining and sleeping accommodation and storage areas for generators and munitions. [link, map]5.
+Murud-Janjira, India

 Murud-Janjira is the local name for a fort situated in the Raigad district of Maharashtra, India.
 It was occupied by the Siddis and is famous for being the only fort along India's Western coast that remained undefeated despite Dutch, Maratha and English East India Company attacks.

 Murud-Janjira Fort is situated on an oval-shaped rock off the Arabian Sea coast near the port town of Murud, 165 km (103 mi) south of Mumbai.
 Janjira is considered one of the strongest marine forts in India.
 The fort is approached by sailboats from Rajapuri jetty.
 The main gate of the fort faces Rajapuri on the shore and can be seen only when one is quite close to it.
-It has a small postern gate towards the open sea for escape. [link, map]
+It has a small postern gate towards the open sea for escape. [link, map]6.
+Fort Pampus, Netherlands

 Pampus is an artificial island and fort located in the IJmeer near Amsterdam.
 It was completed in 1895 as part of the Defence Line of Amsterdam.
 In 1996 it was designated a UNESCO World Heritage Site as part of the Defence Line.